+These complications can delay the administration of a necessary c-section, which can have severe consequences for the mother and child.
 Obese mothers should be evaluated by an anesthesiologist before or early in labor so the medical team is more prepared for intubation, anesthesia administration, and other procedures related to C-section.
-Early placement of epidural or intrathecal catheters may prevent the need for general anesthesia later if emergency C-section is needed.

 Obesity is a major risk factor for birth injury, and it’s critical that medical professionals treat it as such.
 Mothers and their babies must receive care that addresses their unique needs throughout pregnancy, labor, and delivery.
 This includes:

 - Proper counseling and evaluation before pregnancy (if possible)

 - Continual assessment of the baby’s growth and well-being

 One of the critical components of ensuring pregnancy health is antenatal testing.
 During pregnancy, medical staff should conduct numerous tests to ensure that both the mother and baby are progressing through the pregnancy as expected.
 Tests included as part of this monitoring should include: